dreniff3/dreniff3/README.md

 - Hi, I’m Donald Reniff and welcome to my Github.
-- I'm currently registered in Oregon State University's post-baccalaureate Online Computer Science program.
+- I'm currently enrolled in Oregon State University's post-baccalaureate Online Computer Science program.

 <!---
 dreniff3/dreniff3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.